EOEboh/react-one-time-password/README.md

 export default App;
 ```

+For more options, feel free to check out the props below:

 | Prop                     | Type                                                                         | Default                                               | Description                                                  |
 | ------------------------ | ---------------------------------------------------------------------------- | ----------------------------------------------------- | ------------------------------------------------------------ |